iterative/dvc.org/content/docs/command-reference/import.md

 [frozen](/doc/command-reference/freeze), meaning that if you run `dvc repro`, they won't be updated.
 Use `dvc update` to update the downloaded data artifact from the source repo.

+Also note that chained imports (importing data that was imported into the source repo at `url`) are not supported.

 ## Options